How to Create a Daily Routine So You Can Focus on What Matters

 A schedule is a list of things that you do at certain times throughout the day.

-By contrast, a routine is a list of action items that do for different things on your schedule.
+By contrast, a routine is a list of action items that you take for different things on your schedule.

 Examples of Daily Routines